 Your community rules, and how they’re laid out, will tell your members most of what they need to know about the community itself.
-For instance, can tell what the community manager thinks about the users, how much effort they put in to the basics of setup, and what kind of community I can expect to see when I start posting.
-It also tells me a bit about how much members can get away with.
+For instance, it can tell what the community manager thinks about the members, how much effort they put in to the basics of setup, and what members can expect to see when they start posting.
+But not everything that is learned from your guidelines are explicitly written; some members may also look to what's not written there to see how much they can get away with—so be warned!

 The community guidelines of your forum aren’t (and should never be) just a boilerplate; simple terms and conditions that you have to have simply for your own legal protection.
 If this is how you introduce new members to your community, you can almost bet on having ill-behaved individuals.

 You need to think of community guidelines as a constitution of your forum.
 I mean, your community is, after all, a community; all communities need to be guided by a set of rules, otherwise you'll have a bunch of people who'll just ruin it for everyone.
 That's no way to run your community!

 Rather than viewing your community guidelines as a quick piece of writing that you need to get done, see it as an opportunity to let new users what kind of community they can expect.
 The more effort you put into shaping your guidelines from day 1, the more success you'll see down the road.

 That being said, you want to ensure that you take a look at your organization's mission, purpose and most importantly, your values.
 These should always be incorporated into your community guidelines.

 Your guidelines themselves could be serious, quick and to the point, or even funny with a splash of humor.
 Again, this will connect back to your organization; what is your brand personality, and how can your guidelines reflect that?

 Cover as much as you can upfront, but don't stress it if you can't think of every little detail.